qwertytek/exam-prep-react/README.md

 2. DOM Manipulation in TypeScript
 3. Please also review React/TS fundamentals before starting

+### Hooks

+- router hook for minimal navigation features
+- localstorage and localseasion access and write
+- useFetch to abstract the fetching logic

+Main concepts for understanding hooks:
+- return and object of state values and/or state setters
+- use useState, useEffect to create more complex hooks
+- encapsolated logic for separation

+### Dom Manipulation

+### React/Ts fundamentals

 ## Requirements/Installation

 Since the no external libraries rules is in place (other than react), the project should be as minimal as possible.